-As can be seen in the transcript on p.
-1502 without the slightest break in her fluent, dynamic production of speech Carla restates the argument she has just made in a different way with a different kind of gesture.
+Without the slightest break in her fluent, dynamic production of speech Carla restates the argument she has just made in a different way with a different kind of gesture.
 As Diana's head moves downward Carla drops her gesturing hand.
-However, she now uses her foot to do a deictic stomp at a place constituted by the intersection of three different, mutually relevant, semiotic fields:
+However she now uses her foot to do a deictic stomp at a place constituted by the intersection of three different, mutually relevant, semiotic fields:

-- First, the place where Diana is now looking, the target of her gaze, and thus the place that she is visibly displaying to be the current focus of her orientation and attention. - Second, one of the squares in the hopscotch grid that is the focus of the current dispute, indeed the square where Diana threw her beanbag - Third, a square that is explicitly being talked about within Carla's current speech.
+- First, the place where Diana is now looking, the target of her gaze and thus the place that she is visibly displaying to be the current focus of her orientation and attention. - Second, one of the squares in the hopscotch grid that is the focus of the current dispute, indeed the square where Diana threw her beanbag - Third, a square that is explicitly being talked about within Carla's current speech.

 The structure of Carla's talk also changes in ways that adapt it to this new configuration of orientation and gesture.
-In lines 4 and 5 Carla used numeric expressions functioning as names to specify the entities being disputed: el Cuatro and el Quinto.
+In lines 4 & 5 Carla used numeric expressions functioning as names to specify the entities being disputed: el Cuatro and el Quinto.
 Such language talked about these phenomena, but did not in any way presuppose that the participants were actually looking at the grid squares being talked about.
-Though available in the local scene, the grid was not being put into play as something that had to be actively attended to and scrutinized in order to properly constitute the actions in progress at the moment.
+Though available in the local scene the grid was not being put into play as something that had to be actively attended to and scrutinized in order to properly constitute the actions in progress at the moment.
 One could look elsewhere, and indeed this is precisely what Carla and Diana both did by gazing toward each other, and it was this structure of mutual orientation that Carla exploited by placing her numeric handshapes directly in Diana's line of sight.

-By way of contrast, after Diana looks down, Carla uses the deictic expressions \acute{Este} 'this' and ese 'that' (lines 6-7) to specify the particular squares at issue while using numbers to propose how they should be categorized.
+By way of contrast, after Diana looks down Carla uses the deictic expressions Éste (this) and ese (that) (lines 6-7) to specify the particular squares at issue while using numbers to propose how they should be categorized.9